lilajomok/lilajomok.github.io/_posts/2017-11-16-blood-donations-data-analysis.md

     ## 5  83         4           12   3000         34
     ## 6 500         3           21   5250         42

+Since the explanatory variable `madeDonation` results in two outcomes (either the donor donates in March 2007 or not), we consider building a **logistic regression model** for our data.
+However, before we proceed to building the model, we'll perform some EDA (Exploratory Data Analysis) to find more about our data.

 Exploratory Data Analysis
 =========================

-Since we are interested in whether the donor will donate again in March 2007, there are two possible outcomes: either they donate or do not donate.
-A logistic regression model is suitable for this, but we will first do some exploratory data analysis.
-Having a visual idea of the data will help us see if we need to do some transformations and see possible problems with our dataset.

 First, we need to make the binary factor `madeDonation` is read as a categorical variable.
 Otherwise, the `0` and `1` values will be read as continuous variables instead of two groups.